2degrees: Phone numbers

 2degrees auctioned 85 special numbers on New Zealand auction website TradeMe for charity, raising over $65,000.
 The highest selling number was 022 888 8888, likely due to the number eight being considered lucky in some Asian cultures.
 New customers can choose their own number, on the 2degrees website.

 Marketing

 2degrees has run commercials featuring Rhys Darby, a comedian known for making jokes and sketches about New Zealand life.
 They were filmed on location by Film Construction Ltd, a television commercial and digital content production house in Auckland.

+Criticism and complaints

+In May 2024, the Commerce Commission filed eight charges against 2degrees for misleading claims, after which, 2degrees removed the 90 day limit on free roaming to Australia.

+That same month, 2degrees was revealed to be the "most complained-about" telco in 2023 by the Telecommunications Dispute Resolution service, with an average of 0.67 complaints per 10,000 connections and an average of 0.52 complaints per 10,000 connections for mobile in July-September 2023 and October-December 2023 respectively.